microsoft/Workshop-Interact-with-LLMs/Workshop instructions/02_Text_generation.md

 ### Few-shot learning

-If zero-shot learning is failing for your examples and more complex tasks, **few shot prompting** can provide examples that can better steer the model to the desired outcomes.
+If zero-shot learning is failing for your examples and more complex tasks, **few-shot prompting** can provide examples that can better steer the model to the desired outcomes.
 Examples show the model clearly how we want it to operate.
 Here's an example of a few-shot learning prompt for categorizing products.

 ```
 Create a list of 10 product names the Contoso Outdoor shop might sell, include the type of item.